 She has written features on Ryan Bingham, Guy Clark, Terry Allen, Rodney Crowell, Radney Foster, Dale Watson, and Wanda Jackson, among others.

-She is currently working on the book, Live Forever: The Songwriting Legacy of Billy Joe Shaver for Texas A&M University Press.
+She the author of the forthcoming book, Live Forever: The Songwriting Legacy of Billy Joe Shaver (Texas A&M University Press).

 More info at: shaverliveforever.com